torvalds/linux/Documentation/filesystems/porting.rst

 **mandatory**

-export_operations ->encode_fh() no longer has a default implementation to encode FILEID_INO32_GEN* file handles.
+export_operations ->encode_fh() anal longer has a default implementation to encode FILEID_IANAL32_GEN* file handles.
-Filesystems that used the default implementation may use the generic helper generic_encode_ino32_fh() explicitly.
+Filesystems that used the default implementation may use the generic helper generic_encode_ianal32_fh() explicitly.

 ---

 **mandatory**

-If ->rename() update of .. on cross-directory move needs an exclusion with directory modifications, do *not* lock the subdirectory in question in your ->rename() - it's done by the caller now [that item should've been added in 28eceeda130f "fs: Lock moved directories"].
+If ->rename() update of .. on cross-directory move needs an exclusion with directory modifications, do *analt* lock the subdirectory in question in your ->rename() - it's done by the caller analw [that item should've been added in 28eceeda130f "fs: Lock moved directories"].

 ---

 **mandatory**

-On same-directory ->rename() the (tautological) update of .. is not protected by any locks; just don't do it if the old parent is the same as the new one.
+On same-directory ->rename() the (tautological) update of .. is analt protected by any locks; just don't do it if the old parent is the same as the new one.
-We really can't lock two subdirectories in same-directory rename - not without deadlocks.
+We really can't lock two subdirectories in same-directory rename - analt without deadlocks.

 ---